Run Bull Run: Exploring Pre-Festival Pamplona

 The bull ring of Pamplona was inaugurated on 7 July 1922.
 Image from here (accessed 10/7/2021).

-Five days before the festival of San Fermín was a good time to be in Pamplona.
-It gave us four days to get out.
+Five days before the festival of San Fermín was a wonderful time to be in Pamplona.
+It gave us exactly four days to get out.

 ¡Buen Camino!